-This dog-friendly winery is also located in Dixons Creek and their philosophy of sharing great wine and food with friends and family extends to all members of the family.
-Here dogs on leads are welcome to enjoy the lawns and garden areas as well as keeping you company at one of the outdoor tables near the cellar door while you enjoy wine and grazing platters.
+This dog-friendly winery is also located in Dixons Creek, and its philosophy of sharing great wine and food with friends and family extends to all family members.
+Here dogs on leads are welcome to enjoy the lawns and garden areas and keep you company at one of the outdoor tables near the cellar door while you enjoy wine and grazing platters.
 Pawfect!

 Stretch the Legs (all four of them)

-Following a tasting and lunch, why not stretch the legs at a nearby park or reserve?
-Pop a lead on your furbaby and enjoy a stroll at any one of the region’s pet-friendly parks.
-The Yarra Glen Recreation Reserve and Showgrounds are pet friendly with a large off-leash area that’s much loved for its numerous trees perfect for sniffing and open space for chase and fetch.
-Closer to Nilumbuk, the Hurstbridge Dog Park and Diamond Creek Dog Park are popular with locals and offer plenty of space for walkies.
+Why not stretch the legs at a nearby park or reserve after a tasting and lunch?
+Pop a lead on your furbaby and enjoy a stroll at one of the region’s pet-friendly parks.
+The Yarra Glen Recreation Reserve and Showgrounds are pet friendly, with a large off-leash area that’s much loved for its numerous trees perfect for sniffing and open space for chase and fetch.
+Closer to Nillumbuk, the Hurstbridge Dog Park and Diamond Creek Dog Park are popular with locals and offer plenty of space for walkies.

 Golden Hills Brewery

-As you make a very leisurely journey back to Melbourne, pop in for a sneaky sundowner, an afternoon coffee perk up, or a snack at Golden Hills Brewery where their undercover area is great for pups and their owners.
+As you make a leisurely journey back to Melbourne, pop in for a sneaky sundowner, an afternoon coffee perk up, or a snack at Golden Hills Brewery, where their undercover area is great for pups and owners.

 Looking for More Wineries?

 The region is full of wineries happy to roll out the welcome mat for you and your dog.
-Add more stops in your itinerary by visiting Mandala Wines on Melba Highway as well as Sutherland Estate or Greenstone for a tasting or a take-home bottle or two.
+Add more stops to your itinerary by visiting Mandala Wines on Melba Highway or Sutherland Estate for a tasting or a take-home bottle.

-Visiting on a weekend?
+Are you visiting at the weekend?
 Pair your tasty newly-acquired bottles with farm-fresh smallgoods and specialty treats from one of our pet-inclusive weekend markets.
 Stock up on jams, sauces, honey, fruit and veg, freshly baked goods, you name it.
 When it comes to fresh produce and gourmet goods, it doesn’t get much fresher than this.
-A farmer’s food market is held at the Punt Road Winery on the 3rd Sunday of every month and allows dogs on leads.
+A farmer’s food market is held at the Punt Road Winery on the third Sunday of every month and allows dogs on leads.